top of page

 Poor lighting and high noise levels

-High noise levels can cause permanent ear damage.
-Assessments should be performed and policies related to hearing protection instituted by the employer.
-Employees shall properly wear hearing protection in high noise areas or around loud equipment.
+High noise levels can cause permanent hearing damage.
+Employers should assess noise hazards and implement policies requiring hearing protection.
+Employees must wear appropriate hearing protection in high-noise areas or when operating loud equipment.

-Confined Space monitoring, respiratory protection, air sampling… all of these have to do with hazardous atmospheric conditions.
-Humans were meant to breathe clean air, not contaminated air.
-Particulates in the air that have the potential for explosion or airborne contaminants that are harmful when inhaled expose workers who are often unaware of the hazards.
-Many substances are odorless and undetectable except through careful and regular monitoring.
+Confined space monitoring, respiratory protection and air sampling are critical for managing hazardous atmospheric conditions.
+Humans are meant to breathe clean air, not contaminated air.
+Particulates that could cause explosions or airborne contaminants harmful to health put workers at risk—often without their knowledge.
+Many hazardous substances are odorless and undetectable without careful, regular monitoring.

 Improper personal attire